CescaNeri/asai/13_MetaML.md

 ### Explanations via Symbolic Knowledge Extraction

 Any algorithmic procedure accepting trained sub-symbolic predictors as input and producing symbolic knowledge as output.

+## Multi Agent Reinforcement Learning

+**Multiple agents** learn to take the right actions (policy) to maximize a **reward** signal.

+AN agent does not have a perfect and complete knowledge of the state of the environment.
+Environments are **partially observable** and changes over time.
+Real-case environment dynamics could change over time and we loose convergence guarantees.

+The goal is to find policies which works for an **unknown number** of agents.

+* **Cooperative** (agents share the same reward function in order to accomplish a collective goal)
+    - Homogeneous (each agent has the same capabilities)
+    - Heterogeneous (each agent could have different capabilities)
+* **Competitive** (agents compete with watch other to maximize a long term return)
+* **Mixed** (agents can both compete and cooperate in order to maximize a global reward function)

+Agents can learn in a centralized or decentralized way.
+The goal is to find a centralized policy which works differently on each node.

+### Rewards with Multi-Agent System

+* A reward for each agent?
+* A collective reward function?
+* Combination?

+The most efficient reward is give local rewards, which does not always work as it is not sure that the global goal will be achieve.

+### Q Learning with Multiple Agents

+Idea: each agent has its own Q table and each agent improves its Q table independently following a local policy.

+ => Not feasable

+Many agents systems are challenging environments for learning.
+Solution: **Constraints**

+### Mean-field Reinforcement Learning

+Technique to reduce the complexity of a multi-agent system.
+The idea is to approximate the behavior of the agents.

+### Field-Informed Multi-Agent RL

+Technique that guides the learning process o the agents using a computational fields.
+The idea is to ease the learning process.